boofish/json_bugs/mjson/README.md

 	 	./test
 		```
 		It is evident that the process takes an unusually long time to complete.
 One can verify this by running the command `time ./test` to see the duration of the process.

+	+ Analysis
-		**Analysis**: We found that the root cause of the bug is an error in implementing of the function `mystrtod`.
+		We found that the root cause of the bug is an error in implementing of the function `mystrtod`.
 More specifically, the loop within the function has a total of 1,622,094,001 iterations.

 [1]: https://github.com/cesanta/mjson